 Electric Stove Saunas

-A sauna with an electric sauna heater is heated by electric current.
-These heaters expel heat at temperatures up to 190’F. Humidity is added by pouring water over sauna stones.
+A sauna with an electric sauna heater is heated by electricity.
+These heaters max out at around 190’F. Humidity is added by pouring water over sauna stones.

 Infrared saunas use a different style of heating than electric saunas, though both use electricity.
 Infrared saunas use radiant heat, which heats the body directly, as opposed to heating the air in the room.
 These saunas are more and more popular as home saunas, and even portable saunas.